Faiyum: Ancient history

-Archaeological evidence has found occupations around the Fayum dating back to at least the Epipalaeolithic.
+Archaeological evidence has found occupations around the Faiyum dating back to at least the Epipalaeolithic.
 Middle Holocene occupations of the area are most widely studied on the north shore of Lake Moeris, where Gertrude Caton Thompson and Elinor Wight Gardner did a number of excavations of Epipalaeolithic and Neolithic sites, as well as a general survey of the area.
 Recently the area has been further investigated by a team from the UCLA/RUG/UOA Fayum Project.